Mediterranean Pasta

 Make Ahead

-- I love leftovers of this pasta the next day for lunch because the flavors have time to blend.
-I just heat the pasta in the microwave and dig in right out of the container I refrigerate it in.
+I love leftovers of this pasta dish the next day for lunch because the flavors have time to blend.
+It will keep in the fridge for 3-4 days.
+I reheat the pasta in the microwave and dig in right out of the container.

 - pink sauce pasta recipe